JensRas/CS327-Assignment1/README.md

 ## Getting Started

-Border - '#'
-Room - ' '
-Corridor - 'o'
-Rock - '.'
-Up Stairs - '<'
-Down Stairs - '>'
+* Via Release: Download latest release and unzip twice.
+* Via Cloning: Clone via gitbash/github desktop.

 ## Running the tests

-Simply compile the program using gcc -Wall assignment1.c -o assignment1 and run using ./assignment1 or use the Makefile.
+Simply compile the program using the Makefile and run using ./rlg327 with optional switches of --load and --save Use gdb rlg327 to debug using gdb.

 ## Authors